What value can business process re-engineering bring to your business?

 BPR is a complex venture fraught with assumptions and uncertainties.
 For instance, the BPR team might presume immediate benefits, customer acceptance, or flawless execution of new processes.
 These assumptions may prove unfounded, causing disappointment and dissatisfaction.
 The team should rigorously validate assumptions and employ data-backed decision-making to mitigate such risks.
 Additionally, setting and clearly communicating realistic objectives to stakeholders is imperative.

 BPR is an ongoing, dynamic activity demanding consistent scrutiny to assure effectiveness, efficiency, and quality.
 Often, BPR initiatives fall short in establishing sufficient monitoring and evaluation, limiting feedback and opportunities for refinement.
 Without such oversight, the BPR team may fail to spot and rectify emerging issues, risks, or gaps.
 To counter this, the team should employ relevant metrics and indicators for performance tracking.
 They should also gather and examine stakeholder feedback for subsequent process adjustments.

 Risks of business process reengineering

 When implementing BPR, a company should consider the possible impact of changing current processes.
-A redesign means that something will change, something or somebody will act differently in the process, and the impact chain may affect other dependent processes and actors, as well.
+A redesign means that something will change, something or somebody will act differently in the process, and the impact chain may also affect other dependent processes and actors.
 Work through the entire process chain and use change management throughout the project.

 Costs of business process reengineering

 Every change companies make is an investment into a better future of the organization.
 Buying in services and technology is one kind of cost which is clear and visible.
 But another cost, sometimes is not considered, is your own people’s time.
-Your people will be involved in analyzing the current state, planning the future state, and finally, implementing the changes.
+Your people will be involved in analyzing the current state, planning the future, and implementing the changes.